NatiSayada/external-dns-adguard/README.md

 ## What is this

 so i was playing around with my cluster and i needed to make some automation around internal dns.
-I really like external-dns and start looking for something similar thing that will work with adguard home. didn't find one.. so i decided to build something like that.
+I really like external-dns and start looking for something similar that will work with adguard home. didn't find one.. so i decided to build something like that.

 ## Getting Started